-Note: The first year of this course is delivered online, followed by two years full time at Parramatta or Penrith campus.
+Note: The first year of this program is delivered online, followed by two years full time at Parramatta or Penrith campus.

 Engineer your career

-A Diploma in Aerotropolis Industry 4.0 (Mechatronics Skills) exit point is available at the end of the first year of the course.
+A Diploma in Aerotropolis Industry 4.0 (Mechatronics Skills) exit point is available at the end of the first year of the program.